axa-ch-webhub-cloud/pattern-library/src/components/10-atoms/toggle-switch/README.md

 ### error

-The String attribute `error` sets an error text.
-Leave `error` empty, if you don't want an error text.
+The string attribute `error` sets an error text.
+Leave `error` empty, if you do not want an error text.

 ### onChange